 Nicole Cundiff is a quadruple alumna of SIU.
-She graduated with a Bachelor of Arts in psychology in 2002, an MBA in management from the College of Business in 2005, a Master of Arts in applied experimental psychology in (INSERT YEAR) and a doctorate in applied psychology in 2010.
+She graduated with a Bachelor of Arts in psychology in 2002, an M.B.A. in management from the College of Business and Analytics in 2005, a Master of Arts in applied experimental psychology in 2007 and a doctorate in applied psychology in 2010.
 Cundiff is the director and associate professor of the Business Administration Program at the University of Alaska-Fairbanks, where she was previously an assistant professor and director of their Northern Leadership Center.

 Since graduation, Cundiff has been active in a variety of venues.
 She has been the associate editor for the “Journal of Leadership in Management”, a member of Young Professionals Council, a co-founder and member of the Lion’s Club – Fairbanks Entrepreneurs Club and a UAF Faculty Senate School of Management representative.
 She also volunteers with the Pride Foundation, the Boy’s and Girl’s Club, the Human Rights Campaign, the Golden Heat 100+ Women that Care, Mission of Mercy and Alaskans Together for Equity.

-Cundiff has been the recipient of several awards including Top 40 Under 40 in Alaska in 2015, (is this at UAF?)
-Chancellor’s Innovation in Technology and eLearning Fellow in 2014.
+Cundiff has been the recipient of several awards including Top 40 Under 40 in Alaska in 2015, Chancellor’s Innovation in Technology and eLearning Fellow in 2014.
 She was twice named a Top 10 Reviewer from the Academy of Management.
 She also was awarded the adviser of the year for Student’s Offering Leadership Development in 2012.

 B.S.
 Management ‘06